-(B) 3358:11 - 3 - 11 Student conduct policy and Student Code of Conduct Handbook https://www.owens.edu/trustees/board_policies/11-3-11.pdf https://www.owens.edu/conduct/code.pdf
+(B) 3358:11 - 3 - 11 Student conduct policy and Student Code of Conduct Handbook

-Employee Policy: Owens Community College is a drug free workplace.
-Violations of College policy may impose progressive disciplinary action, including suspension or termination.
+Employee Policy: Owens Community College is a drug-free workplace.
+Violations of College policy may result in progressive disciplinary action, including suspension or termination.

-(C) 3358:11 - 5 - 12 Drug-free workplace and alcohol prevention policy https://www.owens.edu/trustees/board_policies/11-5-12.pdf
+(C) 3358:11-5-12 Drug-free workplace and alcohol prevention policy

-Owens Community College adopted a smoke-free and tobacco-free policy effective January 1, 2016 which prohibits smoking and the use of tobacco products on college property owned or controlled by the college.
+Owens Community College adopted a smoke-free and tobacco-free policy effective January 1, 2016 which prohibits smoking and the use of tobacco products on property owned or controlled by the college.
 This policy applies to all campuses, employees, students, visitors, and contractors.
 Owens Community College is dedicated to providing a safe and healthy environment for the entire College community.

-(D) 3358:11 - 4 - 22 Smoke-free and tobacco-free college policy https://www.owens.edu/trustees/board_policies/11-4-22.pdf
+(D) 3358:11-4-22 Smoke-free and tobacco-free college policy

-PROGRAMMING & RESOURCES
+PROGRAMMING AND RESOURCES

-Owens Community College constantly strives to provide the best product, services, and environment for its students and employees.
-The College is committed to a drug and alcohol-free campus.
+Owens Community College consistently strives to provide a positive environment for its students and employees.
+The College is committed to a drug- and alcohol-free campus.

-The following provides information about Owens Community College departments directly involved in working with students and the programs, and measures implemented throughout the College to prevent the use of alcohol or illicit drugs.
+The following provides information about Owens Community College departments directly involved in working with students and the programs, as well as the measures implemented throughout the College to prevent the use of alcohol or illicit drugs.